March 14, 2019

 Great Himalayas (Himadri)

-It is mainly formed of the central crystallines (granites and gneisses) overlain by metamorphosed sediments [limestone]
+- It is mainly formed of the central crystallines (granites and gneisses) overlain by metamorphosed sediments mainly limestone.

 The Trans Himalayas

 - Trans Himalayas ranges are immediately north of the Great Himalayan range.